Individualized Major (BA)

 **It is important to understand that 'pre-modern' and 'early modern' are categories created by Western scholars to describe cultural, political, social, and economic differences across vast periods of time.
 For this reason, these categories are not fixed, and they vary across disciplines and geographic regions.
 In other words, while the terms 'pre-modern' and 'early modern' can be useful for exploring the diversity and development of ideas across time, they also invite debate, discussion, and interrogation.

-Historical & Cultural Course Policies
+Historical and Cultural Course Policies

-- Some Historical & Cultural courses courses may also satisfy one of the Liberal Arts requirements, and/or the Critical Race Studies requirement (for example, a course may satisfy the Early Modern area of the Historical & Cultural requirement, as well as the Humanities area of the Liberal Arts requirement, as well as the Critical Race Studies requirement).
+- Some Historical and Cultural courses courses may also satisfy one of the Liberal Arts requirements, and/or the Critical Race Studies requirement (for example, a course may satisfy the Early Modern area of the Historical and Cultural requirement, as well as the Humanities area of the Liberal Arts requirement, as well as the Critical Race Studies requirement).
 In this example, three requirements would be satisfied by the completion of a single course.

 - To fulfill this requirement, students may take courses in Gallatin, as well as several other NYU departments and programs.
-A list of Gallatin interdisciplinary seminars that may be counted toward the Historical & Cultural requirement is available on the Gallatin Courses page.
-A list of other NYU departments and courses that satisfy the Historical & Cultural requirement is available on the NYU Courses that Fulfill Gallatin Requirements page.
+A list of Gallatin interdisciplinary seminars that may be counted toward the Historical and Cultural requirement is available on the Gallatin Courses page.
+A list of other NYU departments and courses that satisfy the Historical and Cultural requirement is available on the NYU Courses that Fulfill Gallatin Requirements page.

-- Please note that the following Gallatin courses do not fulfill any area of the Historical & Cultural requirements: Individualized projects, including independent studies, tutorials, etc. (INDIV-UG), First-year program courses, including first-year interdisciplinary seminars and first-year writing and research seminars (FIRST-UG), Advanced writing courses (WRTNG-UG), Arts Workshops (ARTS-UG), Practicums (PRACT-UG).
+- Please note that the following Gallatin courses do not fulfill any area of the Historical and Cultural requirements: Individualized projects, including independent studies, tutorials, etc. (INDIV-UG), First-year program courses, including first-year interdisciplinary seminars and first-year writing and research seminars (FIRST-UG), Advanced writing courses (WRTNG-UG), Arts Workshops (ARTS-UG), Practicums (PRACT-UG).

 Critical Race Studies Requirement